JnMik/google-cloud-and-kubernetes-cheatsheet/README.md

-# Google Cloud - Cheatsheet
+# Google Cloud and Kubernetes - Cheatsheet

 This document take into consideration that you already have a google account and have access to google cloud.
 Hop straight into the Google cloud shell.